manyaa1/Multithreaded-Proxy-Server/README.md

 ![image](https://github.com/user-attachments/assets/a9dc8fbf-d1f3-4612-ac63-00d30593474e)

 ### FINAL NOTE
-This project was built to demonstrate multithreading, socket programming, and caching techniques using C++ on Windows.
+This project was built to demonstrate multithreading, socket programming, and caching techniques using C on Windows.
 Feel free to explore, improve, and adapt it for your learning or networking experiments!